ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/ftp/enablingpassiveports.md

   pasv_min_port=40100
 ```

-If you are using IPTables, you will want to add the following line to the list of rules:
+If you are using IPTables, you will want to add the following line to the list of rules ->

 ```iptablesrule
   iptables -I INPUT -p tcp --destination-port 40000:40100 -j ACCEPT